change-hi/change-hi.github.io/morea/fair/03-IPandOwnership.md

 morea_enable_toc: true
 ---

-## Open Science and Intellectual property
+# Intellectual Property, Licensing, and Openness

 > Intellectual property (IP) is something that you create using your
 > mind - for example, a story, an invention, an artistic work